Oushesh/Impact_Nexus005/readme_suggestions.md

     Track: dvc add Services/DVC/models/models.pkl
     Any changes people working with you did either on the bucket or new model it gets pushed and tested with the yaml.
 The test gets trrigered and pipeline is evaluated.

     Example: Services/DVC/test
     A. Train script model was changed from LinearRegression to Lasso Model.
     B. The change triggers the test written under .github/workflows/test.yaml
     C. dvc can also be use to track the model with the bucket in google cloud: gs://dvc_models_bucket/models/

+2. DVC can compress GBs of data in bytes of metadata where the data sits on the cloud: s3, GCP. gdrive or anything else.

+3.

 ![LassotoRegression](docs/lasso_regression_test.gif)

-The Github workflows
+Every github workflows corresponds to the bucket names on google bucket or any other service.

 ![Workflows](docs/all_workflows_yaml.png)

-corresponds to the buckets on google bucket or any other service.

 ![Workflows](docs/google_bucket.png)